Chief Justice of Pakistan

+The chief justice of Pakistan (initials as CJP; منصفِ اعظم پاکستان, Munsif-e-Āzam Pākistān) is the chief judge of the Supreme Court of Pakistan and is the highest-ranking officer of the Pakistani judiciary.

 The Federal Court of Pakistan was established by Governor-General Jinnah's Order in February 1948.
 Until 1956, the chief justice and senior justices were known by the title of 'Federal Judge', and the Federal Court of Pakistan operated out of a wing of the Lahore High Court, despite the federal capital's location in Karachi.
 The enactment of Pakistan's first constitution in March 1956 redesigned it as the 'Supreme Court of Pakistan.'

-The chief justice is the chief administrative officer of the country's court system and the highest judicial officer, ranking immediately above the chief justice of the Federal Shariat Court, and is responsible for supervising federal judicial policies, and conducting judicial business in the Supreme Court.
+The chief justice is the chief administrative officer of the country's court system and the highest judicial officer, ranking immediately above the chief justice of the Federal Shariat Court.
+He is responsible for supervising federal judicial policies, and conducting judicial business in the Supreme Court.